AliMD/zigorat/README.md

 * [Aida Naderi](https://github.com/ainaderi) Developer / Programmer

 ### All rights reserved ###
-Please note that Yazdarmin.com is a curated site and that we reserve the right to refuse any listing for any reason.
+Please note that zigorat.co is a curated site and that we reserve the right to refuse any listing for any reason.

 The [zigorat.co](http://zigorat.co) code and website is released under a [MIT License](http://opensource.org/licenses/MIT).